 Peace of mind.
 You will always know what’s for dinner.
 You will need to plan your menu once a week with a few clicks, or you can have the same meals each week if you really like them.

 Nearly a million food subscription boxes are delivered across Canada every day.
 If you’re like me and hate grocery shopping, the sheer convenience of food subscription boxes (also known as meal kits) is more than worth the price of admission!

 Companies like Netflix and Amazon have popularized the subscription service model in a way that was never previously thought possible.
-It only make sense that many Canadians are now realizing that having a delicious box of food show up on their doorstep each week is a pretty great deal.
+It only makes sense that many Canadians now realize that having a delicious box of food show up on their doorstep each week is a pretty great deal.